Sunday, October 27, 2013

 Now came the hunt for a new glove.
 I found one quickly and worked to get it "broken in" as soon as possible.
 I played through the remainder of my baseball and softball seasons with my new glove.
 Ironically, my softball team won two summer league championships and a fall league championship in the ensuing 15 months.
 But I still lamented the loss of my "gamer."

 Players get attached to their "gamers".
 When it's not there to be used players can sometimes feel uncomfortable.
 I see players do things like actually spit into the palm of their glove.
 I could NEVER do this.
 I don't even know why THEY do it.
 I've never inquired and I don't want to know, because no reason could be good enough to justify it.
-But I will admit to touching the manufacturer's logo patch to my lips before nearly every pitch when in the "ready" position just prior to the pitch.
+I may be a bit of a germaphobe.
+But I will admit to touching the manufacturer's logo patch to my bottom lip before nearly every pitch when in the "ready" position just prior to the pitch.
 It's part of the focusing process before the pitch is thrown.
-This does not happen if I am the pitcher at the time.

-Fast forward to some three years.
+Fast forward to some three years after I lost my "gamer".
 I'm playing in a tournament about 150 miles from my home in the town of Alexandria.
 During the pre game, moments before one of the games, I was walking through the dugout and looked down on the bench.
-When I saw it.
+That's when I saw it.
 Yes, it was my "gamer."

 What are the odds of this happening?
 I wondered who was currently using this piece of leather.
 I didn't wish to confront the player who had brought it with him.
 I picked it up and looked into the pocket, thinking that I never thought it would be on my left hand again.
 I took it off and set it on the bench before the new owner saw me wearing it.
 I made the quick decision that I wouldn't ask the new owner how he had come to acquire my old friend.
-I felt okay with the fact that it was still being used at all, rather than laying around gathering dust.
+I felt okay with the fact that it was still being used at all, rather than lying around gathering dust.
+The glove's new owner was actually the starting pitcher for my team in that game, so I saw it in action during that game.

 I came away from the experience with a sense of being lucky enough to even SEE the glove again.
 The odds were incredibly high.
 The team I was playing on that night was a hybrid team made up of players from two different teams.
 The new owner plays for a team located 30 miles from my own team.
 I just happened to be on THAT team for THAT game.